 You can progress independently from English language level A1 to the highest English language fluency levels using these techniques.

-Why Knowing Your Level Matters
+Why Knowing Your English Language Learners Level Matters

 It’s essential to know where you are so you can: